Efficient Estimation of Partially Linear Models for Spatial Data over Complex Domain

 .10in \textbf{6.
 Concluding Remarks} 0.05in

-In this paper, we have considered PLMs for analyzing spatial data.
-We introduce a framework of bivariate penalized splines over triangulations in the semiparametric estimation.
-Our work differs from existing works in four major aspects.
+In this paper, we have considered PLMs for modeling spatial data with complicated domain boundaries.
+We introduce a framework of bivariate penalized splines defined on triangulations in the semi-parametric estimation.
+Our BPST method has demonstrated competitive performance compared to existing methods, while providing a number of possible advantages.

-First, the proposed estimator solves the problem of ``leakage'' across the complex domains where many conventional smoothing tools suffer from.
-The numerical results of the simulation show our method is very effective on both regular and irregular domains.
+First, the proposed method greatly enhances the application of non/semiparametric methods to spatial data analysis.
+It solves the problem of ``leakage'' across the complex domains where many conventional smoothing tools suffer from.
+The numerical results from the simulation studies and application show our method is very effective to account for complex domain boundaries.
+Our method does not require the data to be evenly distributed or on regular-spaced grids like the tensor product smoothing methods.
+When we have regions of sparse data, bivariate penalized splines provides a more convenient tool for data fitting than the unpenalized splines since the roughness penalty helps regularize the estimation.
+Relative to the conventional FEM, our method provides a more flexible way to use piecewise polynomials of various degrees and various smoothness over an arbitrary triangulation for spatial data analysis.

-Secondly, we provide new statistical theories for estimating the PLM for data distributed over complex spatial domains.
+Secondly, we provide new statistical theories for estimating the PLM for data distributed on complex spatial domains.
 It is shown that our estimates of both parametric part and non-parametric part of the model enjoy excellent asymptotic properties.
 In particular, we have shown that our estimates of the coefficients in the parametric part are asymptotically normal and derived the convergence rate of the nonparametric component under regularity conditions.
 We have also provided a standard error formula for the estimated parameters and our simulation studies show that the standard errors are estimated with good accuracy.
 The theoretical results provide measures of the effect of covariates after adjusting for the location effect.
 In addition, they give valuable insights into the accuracy of our estimate of the PLM and permit joint inference for the parameters.

-Thirdly, comparing with the conventional FEM, our method provides a more flexible and easier construction of splines with piecewise polynomials of various degrees and various smoothness.

-Finally, the proposed method greatly enhances the application of PLMs to spatial data analysis.
-We don't require the data to be evenly distributed or on regular-spaced grid.
-When we have regions of sparse data, PLS splines provides a more convenient tool for data fitting than DLS splines since the roughness penalty helps regularize the estimation.
-Our estimation is computationally fast and efficient since it can formulate a penalized regression problem using a QR decomposition.

-This paper leaves open the problem of how to choose a triangulation for a given data set.
-An optimal triangulation $\triangle$ enables us to achieve the best approximation of the given data using a spline space $\mathbb{S}(\triangle)$ of a fixed degree and fixed smoothness.
-We leave the problem for our future exploration.